dgsqf/Operators/Lore/Factions.md

 ## Al-Qabda

-Al-Qabda is a islamic terrorist organization
+Al-Qabda is a islamic terrorist organization, they are known for highly violent and barbaric actions.
+There techniques range from suicide bombings to shootings.
+They are organized into regional cells all over the world with the main one placed in Afghanistan.